t4lby/squares/README.md

 --

 ## Level designer objectives
-- Define a file format
+- Define a file format DONE
-- Turns files to scenes
+- Turns files to scenes DONE
 - Add some sort of event manager?
+KIND OFF levels are scripted and squares in the level designer have ids the scripts can refer to
+- Something in the file that places triggers in locations to aid scripting.

+## UI aids
+- Letter on assignment square
+- Drag to orient arrow
+- Mouse displays tool/square only

+## General
+- blue squares dont trigger adjacent blue squares

+## New squares...
+- Nerve Squares
+- Magnet squares
+- Slow time squares?
+- Hinge squares?